 Add a few drops of food coloring to water or freeze water in muffin trays to make water sensory play more exciting.
 Water play is a category of the 101+ preschool activities we have listed.
 They are chef’s kiss!

 Making sure your child is safe is a top priority.
 When starting sensory play with babies or young children, sit close and ensure there are no items your child will choke on.
-Here is my guide on how to introduce sensory play.
+Here is my guide to introducing sensory play.

 Hi,